 How sealants work

-Bacteria that are notorious for causing the development of cavities thrive on food remains left in the mouth and produces acids that create holes in your teeth.
+Bacteria that are notorious for causing the development of cavities thrive on food remains left in the mouth.
+This leftover food then produces acids that create holes in your teeth.
 After the sealant’s applied it keeps the food out thus preventing the bacteria and acid from attaching itself to your teeth.

 Who is suitable for sealants?

 Both adults and children make good candidates for sealants and the sooner they are applied the better.
-The first molars start to emerge at about 6 years old, while the second develop at about 12 years old.
-Sealing molars early helps to prevent cavities forming at an early age.
+The first molars start to emerge at about 6 years old, while the second develops at about 12 years old.
+Sealing molars early helps to prevent cavities from forming at an early age.

 How the sealants are applied

-It’s a pain free process and your dentist will first dry and clean the teeth and then paint on an acidic gel which makes your teeth rough.
+It’s a pain-free process.
+First, your dentist will dry and clean the teeth.
+Then they will paint on an acidic gel which makes your teeth rough.
 This is so a strong bond forms between the teeth and the sealant.
-Your dentist will, after a few seconds, rinse the gel off your teeth and dry your teeth again before the sealant is applied to the grooves in your teeth.
+Your dentist will, after a few seconds, rinse the gel off your teeth and dry your teeth again.
+Finally, the sealant is applied to the grooves in your teeth.

 Your dentist will use a specially designed blue light which will harden the sealant.
 You can expect the sealants to be durable enough to last out several years.
 Your dentist will notice any deterioration and can re-apply if and when it’s necessary.
 Sealants can also be used in areas where early decay is present so that further damage to the affected teeth is prevented.
-As some sealants are clear, it makes it easy for your dentist to keep a close eye on the treated tooth to ensure the sealant is working.
+Some sealants are clear and your dentist can keep a close eye on the treated tooth to ensure the sealant is working.